Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 Sometimes the police arrest the wrong person by accident.
 Or sometimes people — especially angry children or exes — deliberately accuse an innocent person out of revenge.

-A criminal defense attorney would investigate the situation and compile evidence — such as past communications and recordings — to show that the accuser may have had a reason to lie and that the defendant did nothing wrong.
+We would investigate the situation and compile evidence — such as past communications and recordings — to show that the accuser may have had a reason to lie and that you did nothing wrong.
 If the D.A. fails to prove guilt beyond a reasonable doubt, the charge should be dropped.

 “Bad” or “lazy” parenting does not necessarily equate with contributing to a child’s delinquency.
 For instance: